Update: The Acer Predator XB272-HDR and the rest of the 4K 144Hz gaming monitors should be released by the end of April, according to NVIDIA.

 Even the most powerful graphics cards today, such as the Nvidia GTX 1080 Ti, are only strong enough to push the 4K resolution just a bit over 60Hz, so in order to actually see this monitor in 144Hz action, we’ll have to wait for new graphics cards to be released.

 Moreover, we’ll also have to wait for more HDR ready video games to be released as well.
 One of such games is the Mass Effect: Andromeda which will support the HDR10 and should be released sometime before the Acer Predator XB272-HDR.

 The quantum-dot technology of the Acer Predator XB272-HDR will provide its users with the wider color gamut and enhanced color palette.
-The actual information regarding the DCI-P3 color gamut is unknown, although it is most likely going to cover over 90% of the color space.
-The HDR 10 will ensure more intense and vibrant colors and superior contrast and brightness that is powered by 384 individual zone backlighting.
+The actual information regarding the DCI-P3 color gamut is unknown, although it is definitely going to cover over 90% of the color space.

 AU Optronics’ AHVA IPS panel of the Acer Predator XB272-HDR delivers the impeccable viewing angles of 178 degrees at all directions, allowing you to enjoy precise, consistent, and vibrant colors no matter at what angle or distance you’re looking at the screen.

 We suppose that the Acer Predator XB272-HDR will also feature the standard gaming features as the other Predator series monitors.
 Such as the aim-point which allows FPS players to add a custom crosshair overlay on their screen, the GameView customizable gaming profiles, and the black boost feature which improves the visibility in dark areas of video games.

 Design & Connectivity